LaunchCode-Education-Archived/csharp-web-development/src/chapters/unit-testing/mstest.rst

 Of course, ``10`` equals ``10``.
 But let's run it so we know our test runner works.

+Like running console projects, there are many ways to run unit tests and view the results.
+Here are some options to try:

 Mac Users: Running Tests
 ^^^^^^^^^^^^^^^^^^^^^^^^